IgneousEarth/igneousearth.github.io/src/notes/phys321/chapter3.md

 Changing the origin will never change the monopole moment $Q$, but *will* change the dipole moment $\vec{p}$ *as long as* the total charge $Q\neq0$.

 > **For example**: if our system has $+q$ and $-q$ as its point distribution, $Q=+q+(-q)=0$ and the dipole moment is origin-independent.

----

-> **Electric field of moments**: the electric field is defined as $E=-\nabla V$.
->
-> To find the electric field i.e. caused by the dipole moment, find the voltage term for that dipole moment, then take the negative gradient of it.